Upgrade the Elastic Stackedit

 Configure the APM integrationedit

 You can now update settings that were removed during the upgrade.
-See Input settings for a reference of all available settings.
+See Configure for a reference of all available settings.

 In Kibana, navigate to Management > Fleet.
 Select the Elastic Cloud Agent Policy.
 Next to the Elastic APM integration, select Actions > Edit integration.